 The main street of Vilnius, Gediminas Prospekt, contains shops for every need.
 Typical clothing brands, such as Zara, mango etc. are available.
 The long street also contains stores for books, cosmetics, souvenirs and much more.

-The wealthy looking Didzoji street is among the most expensive shopping streets, with the most expensive designer clothing stores well represented.
+The wealthy looking Didzioji street is among the most expensive shopping streets, with the most expensive designer clothing stores well represented.

 The largest shopping center, Akropolis, is situated 6 kilometers away from the Old Town.
 This massive shopping center contains all its stores under the same roof, and while you’re at it, you might as well have lunch by the indoor ice rink - inside Akropolis.